wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 - **Capture context**: Record not just what was built, but how it felt and why it mattered
 - **Enable storytelling**: Transform development work into content for blogs, talks, and retrospectives
 - **Support growth**: Help developers reflect on and document their professional journey
-- **Zero friction**: Work silently in the background, triggered by normal git workflow
+- **Zero friction**: Signal-based workflow captures context immediately, processes when you're ready

 ---